Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 Improving your credit score can potentially save you thousands of dollars.

-Though many people think good credit is only important for opening a new credit card, there are so many more important reasons why having a great credit score is important.
+Though many people think good credit is only essential for opening a new credit card, there are so many more important reasons why having a great credit score is essential.

-Here are a few major reasons why having a great credit score matters:
+Here are a few major reasons why having a excellent credit score matters:

 - Better interest rates on loans (potential savings of thousands)